eSpaceEPFL/marsissharadviewer/docs/use.rst

 Single radargram viewer
 -----------------------
-The *Single radargram* is the default view provided by the plug in.
+The *Single radargram* is the default view provided by the plug-in.

 Radargrams belonging to the selected orbits will be shown, one orbit per row.
 For MARSIS data one radargrams per frequency band will be shown.